G4l43r/lpthw-cn/ex1.rst

 If you did it right then you should see the same output I have below.
-If not, then you've done something wrong.
+If not, then you have done something wrong.
 No, the computer is not wrong.

 What You Should See
 ===================